Donorhan/oh.io/README.md

 CONFIGURATION
 ------------

-A configuration file (config.js) is available from the root folder, feel free to change values.
+A configuration file (config.js) is available from the root folder, feel free to change values like the host.

 INSTALLATION
 ------------